 A tax credit is said to "phase out" when it becomes smaller and eventually unavailable as certain criteria are met.
 This usually means that the taxpayer has surpassed income limits.
 For example, a certain tax credit might start to phase out when your adjusted gross income (AGI) hits $150,000.
 It then phases out entirely—you can't claim it at all—if your AGI reaches $175,000.

 This tax credit is different.
-It doesn't phase out based on your income, but rather on the manufacturer's sales of qualifying vehicles.
+It doesn't phase out based on your income but rather on the manufacturer's sales of qualifying vehicles.

-There's really no way to know in advance exactly how much your tax credit will decrease.
+There's no way to know in advance exactly how much your tax credit will decrease.
 You'll have to wait for the IRS to announce that the manufacturer has reached this 200,000 threshold.
 They'll also officially release a schedule for phasing out the credit over the period of a year.

 How to Claim the Federal Tax Credit

 Claiming the tax credit involves completing and filing both Schedule 3 and IRS Form 8936 with your tax return.
-Form 8936 will calculate your credit, which you can then enter on line 6 of Schedule 3.
+Form 8936 will calculate your credit, which you can then enter on line 6f of Schedule 3.
 You would transfer the total from lines 1 through 7 on Schedule 3 to line 20 of your Form 1040 tax return.